-trouble to find them in the church which the &#8220;Examination&#8221; boasts of as being an advance on the apostolic state of things.
-Can the author of the &#8220;Examination,&#8221; with his hand on his heart, say that there is real progress since the times of the apostles&#8212;that love has not ceased?
+trouble to find them in the church which the "Examination" boasts of as being an advance on the apostolic state of things.
+Can the author of the "Examination," with his hand on his heart, say that there is real progress since the times of the apostles -- that love has not ceased?
 Ceased!
 No, it will never cease.
 But where will the author shew me anything to compare with what we read of in the Acts?
 If it is answered, that this did not last, then it is acknowledged that the fruits of the Spirit in love have not lasted.

 There are things yet far more precise.
-In the epistle to the Philippians, the epistle in which the author says we have the proof of the progress and development of the Church, because in it the apostle addresses himself to the bishops and deacons&#8212; here is what Paul says as to the state of Christians, when referring to Timothy: &#8220;For I have no man likeminded, who will naturally care for your state.
-For all seek their own, not the things which are Jesus Christ&#8217;s.&#8221; Were faith, hope, and love progressing?
+In the epistle to the Philippians, the epistle in which the author says we have the proof of the progress and development of the Church, because in it the apostle addresses himself to the bishops and deacons -- here is what Paul says as to the state of Christians, when referring to Timothy: "For I have no man like-minded, who will naturally care for your state.
+For all seek their own, not the things which are Jesus Christ's."
+Were faith, hope, and love progressing?

 In the second epistle to Timothy, which the author also quotes in proof of his system, we see the heart of the apostle broken because of the state of the Church.
 He is, as it were, astonished that a Christian should not be ashamed of him, and, on account of this, prays for a special blessing on his house; @2 Timothy 1: 16.
 Compare this epistle with that which we have quoted from the Acts, and see what was the state of the Church as to faith, love, and hope.
 The author may endeavour to make us think that the existence of his parochial monarchy compensates us for it; but how sad to see a brother undertake such a task.